codewithkunal404/Html_Tutorial-Codewithkunal404/README.md

   <br>

- # HTML Block and Inline Elements
+ ># H. HTML Block and Inline Elements
  <li>There are two display values: block and inline.</li>
  <br>